MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 **What happens at the end of the Fabric (Preview) trial?**

-If you don't upgrade to a paid Fabric capacity at the end of the trial period, non-Power BI Fabric items will be removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
+If you don't upgrade to a paid Fabric capacity at the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).

 **How is the Fabric (Preview) trial different from an individual trial of Power BI paid?**